 The faculty and fellows in our section are engaged in exciting and productive investigation in several areas.
 During the first year of fellowship, each fellow develops their own ideas for investigation with mentoring from our faculty.
 During the second and third fellowship years, each fellow will be given protected time to pursue their chosen project.

-All fellows receive at least six months of protected research time; the content, timing, and structure is individualized based on the fellow’s project and career plans.
+All fellows receive at least six months of protected time for research; the content, timing, and structure is individualized based on the fellow’s project and career plans.
 For fellows interested in establishing a research career, additional support is offered.
-Our Research Career Development Option includes:
+Our research career development option includes:

 - Personal research mentoring committee